Copenhagen City Hall: Architecture

+Aerial view of the city hall from the south.

-The current building was inaugurated in 1905.
-It was designed by the architect Martin Nyrop in the National Romantic style but with inspiration from the Siena City Hall.
-It is dominated by its richly ornamented front, the gilded statue of Absalon just above the balcony and the tall, slim clock tower.
+Martin Nyrop's city hall is designed in the National Romantic style but with inspiration from the City Hall of Siena, Italy.
+The building is dominated by its richly ornamented front, the gilded statue of Absalon just above the balcony and the tall, slim clock tower.
 The latter is, at 105.6 metres, one of the tallest buildings in the generally low city of Copenhagen.

+The City Hall building consists of two longitudinal wings along Vester Voldgade and H.C.
+Andersens Boulevard respectively.
+They are connected by three transverse buildings.
+Between the three transverse buildings are the covered Main Hall and the open-air City Hall Garden.

 In addition to the tower clock, the City Hall also houses Jens Olsen's World Clock.